‘White Privilege’ is a bad idea for everybody

 Number One – Is white privilege even historical?

-Never mind that life-spans for white males are unbelievably in decline in North America, or that white working class boys in Britain have the least chance of getting a university degree of any other demographic.
-Or that white men have more chance of being shot by police than black men in the USA.
+That’s not true.
+A few examples from white-majority countries: life-spans for white males are unbelievably in decline in North America; white working class boys in Britain have the least chance of getting a university degree of any other demographic.

 Yes, many whites are unbelievably privileged.
 But not all whites.
 And not all whites are privileged because of conquest.
 Many are privileged because they had good parents, or got lucky, or went to good schools.
-None of these things are sinful.
+None of these things are sinful, and millions of other ethnicities share, or can share, in these good fortunes too.

-The Russian dissident (and one of the great, white, Christian, straight men of the 20th century), Aleksandr Solzhenitsyn noted, the line between good and evil does not run between nations, but down the centre of the human heart.
+The Russian dissident, Aleksandr Solzhenitsyn, noted that the line between good and evil does not run between nations, but down the centre of the human heart.

-When you start dividing the world up into groups of victims and oppressors, in the long run, you will create a never ending division of group identity and thus perpetuate conflict without end.
+When you start dividing the world up into groups of victims and oppressors, in the long run, you will create a never-ending division of group identity and thus perpetuate conflict without end.
+(See the ‘intersectionality’ movement if you want to watch this endless division in real time.)

-Start asserting all whites carry privilege and guilt.
-But don’t expect white men to simply agree with you.
+If our intellectuals continue to assert that all whites carry privilege and guilt, we can’t simply expect white men to simply agree.
 In fact, given our human nature, all you will do is spur them into a kind of defensive solidarity.
 Is that what our society needs?
 Is that what you want?

 The only way any society heals itself is when it allows for excellent people to come to positions of power and authority.
 The peace and trust of any society is such a tenuous thing – that’s why a country like Zimbabwe can destroy itself in a matter of years.